ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-05-03-tagalog-pipeline-2.md

     pipeline.
 I want to talk about training curves, in-depth dataset statistics, and some new components (dependency parser and part-of-speech tagger).
 ---

+<span class="firstcharacter">F</span>irst off, I'm happy to see such warm
+reaction in my first blog post where I [introduced my work in building a Tagalog NLP pipeline](/2023/02/04/tagalog-pipeline/).